 12. In addition to “Christ in the Room” there’s a piece he did for the magazine Paste called “The Maddening Protagonist,” about biblical illiteracy, the Virgin Mary, and, for good measure, Beckett and Blake.

-William Giraldi is fiction editor of AGNI and has been part of the editorial team since 2002.
-He is the author of two novels, Busy Monsters and Hold the Dark, the memoir The Hero’s Body, and the essay collection American Audacity: In Defense of Literary Daring (all W. W. Norton & Co).
-His stories and essays have appeared in Oxford American, VQR, The New Republic, AGNI, Ploughshares, Bookforum, The Guardian, The Washington Post, The New York Times, Commentary, and elsewhere. (updated 9/2018)
+William Giraldi is the author of three novels, About Face, Hold the Dark, and Busy Monsters, the memoir The Hero’s Body, and the essay collection American Audacity: In Defense of Literary Daring (all W. W. Norton & Co).
+His stories and essays have appeared in Oxford American, VQR, The New Republic, AGNI, Ploughshares, Bookforum, The Guardian, The Washington Post, The New York Times, Commentary, and elsewhere. (updated 10/2023)

-Giraldi was part of the day-to-day editorial team from 2002 to 2019, when he stepped down as fiction editor.
+Giraldi was part of the day-to-day editorial team at AGNI from 2002 to 2019, when he stepped down as fiction editor.